akeneo/pim-helpcenter/content/md/first-steps/manage-attribute-groups.md

 1. Confirm the action via the validation popin
 1. Click on `Save`

-The attribute is put back in the group “Other” and can now be added to another group.
+The attribute is put back in the group `Other` and can now be added to another group.

 ## Sort out attributes